-Each child takes part in a Digital Learning lesson of 50 minutes per week where specific Digital Learning skills are taught.
-Technology in the form of Chromebooks are regularly utilised by teachers and pupils in all other subjects to enhance learning and encourage independent research as well as the production of digital products.
-Experience in IT is used widely across the curriculum via timetabled Digital Learning lessons and through its integrated use across other subject areas.
-The school has a Computer Suite which can accommodate whole classes.
-The school has begun its rollout of Chromebooks across the school.
-Year 4 were issued with their own in March 2024 and Year 5 in September 2024.
-They will keep these for their time at Prince's Mead.
-By September 2025 all pupils in Year 4-6 will have their own Chromebooks.
+Each child partakes in a Digital Learning lesson of 55 minutes per week where specific information technology skills are learned.
+Technology in the form of iPads and laptops are regularly utilised by teachers and pupils in all other subjects to enhance learning and encourage independent research as well as the production of digital products.
+Experience in IT is used widely across the curriculum via timetabled IT (Digital Learning) lessons and through its use in most other subject areas.
+The school has a Computer Suite which can accommodate whole classes, there are two sets of laptops and two sets of iPads for general use, with the science department having its own set.
 All classrooms have interactive whiteboards.